TritonDataCenter/rfd/rfd/0034/README.md

 ### Begin phase

-This phase starts the migration process, provisions the target instance and performs the initial full synchronization of data (without stopping the instance).
+This phase starts the migration process, creates a new migration database entry and provisions the target instance.

 1. CNAPI /servers/:server_uuid/vms/:uuid/migrate endpoint will start the migration process for this (source) instance by acquiring a ticket/lock on